run-ai/docs/docs/Researcher/user-interface/workspaces/blocks/building-blocks.md

 ![](img/bbs.png)

-When a workspace is created, the data scientist can choose from preconfigured building blocks.
+When a workspace is created, the researcher can choose from preconfigured building blocks.

 For example, aworkspace can be composed of the following: